-I began to create woolen sculptures in 2009.
-Out in the woods of Sonoma, I started to gather large, gnarled branches that had dropped onto the forest floor.
-A week of total quiet and a huge skein of yarn led to the creation of my first woolen branches.
+I began to create woolen sculptures in 2009 after a tumultuous period in my life.
+Out in the peaceful woods of Sonoma, I started to gather large, gnarled branches that had dropped onto the forest floor.
+A week of total quiet and a huge skein of yarn led to the creation of my first wool branches.

 Eventually, my thoughts turned to exploring other types of materials.
 I was drawn to the idea of softening historically male-oriented objects with beautiful, colorful yarn.

 Tempering objects which have prototypically masculine or violent connotations is one of the most intriguing elements of working with tools.
 I have an extremely different, almost familial, relationship with them after gentling them with plush, richly colored fiber.